 Basic Medicines: You don’t need to go overboard here, but having a few basics like fever reducers and gas relief in the house is helpful (especially if you suddenly need them in the middle of the night).

-Nail File: Out of nowhere, your angelic baby will suddenly have razor blades for nails.
-Help them avoid scratching themselves (and you) with a nail file.
-Look for the new versions that feature spinning files that buff the nails down.
+Baby Nail File: Out of nowhere, your baby will suddenly have razor blades for nails.
+And teeny, tiny baby nail clippers—while well-intentioned—can be a particular layer of parenting hell for the uncoordinated.
+(Just wait until you attempt trimming a one-millimeter-long fingernail on a newborn at 4 a.m.)
+Our advice?
+Help them avoid scratching themselves (and you) with a baby nail file.
+Look for new versions that feature spinning files that buff the nails down.

 Bodysuits: Everyone will tell you that you don’t need newborn bodysuits, but who knows what your baby’s birth weight will be?
-Stock up on multi-packs of side-snap bodysuits (most newborns loathe anything going over their heads)—in all sizes.
+Stock up on a few side-snap bodysuits (most newborns loathe anything going over their heads)—in all sizes.

 Footed Pajamas: Babies have an innate ability to kick off socks instantaneously.
 Keep their feet warm all night with pajamas that have the socks already built in.

 Rompers: Think footie PJs without feet.
-An all-in-one makes it easy to get them dressed quickly.
+An all-in-one romper makes it easy to get them dressed quickly.

 Pants: Depending on the weather, your baby may need more coverage than just a bodysuit.

-Socks: Heads and feet need to be kept warm on newborns.
-Stock up on multi-packs of baby socks—keeping in mind that at least 3-5 baby socks will be missing their mates at any given time.
+Socks: Head and feet need to be kept warm on a newborn—but as you’ll discover, it’s almost impossible to keep shoes on a newborn’s feet.
+(Plus, who’s walking anywhere?)
+We say: Skip over shoes for the first 6–9 months at least, and stock up on multi-packs of baby socks—keeping in mind that at least 3–5 baby socks will be missing their mates at any given time.

 Mitts: Not every newborn scratches themselves, but enough do to merit being forearmed with tiny little mitts to cover their hands.

-Booties: You don’t need shoes until they start walking, but booties add an extra layer of warmth to chilly toes for outings.
+Booties: While you won’t need proper shoes until they start walking, soft booties add an extra layer of warmth to chilly toes for outings.